-As part of the Mobile Bay Estuary Program (MBNEP) Trash Blows!
+As part of the Mobile Bay National Estuary Program (MBNEP) Trash Blows!
 Stow It! campaign, Partners for Environmental Progress (PEP) is on a mission to reduce the amount of litter caused by trash that blows out of pick-up trucks.
+PEP is working on this mission with Dog River Clearwater Revival (DRCR) through their DRCR’s EPA/GOMP grant.
 One of the largest environmental issues we face along the Gulf Coast is litter and its effects on our local waterways.

 Our Trash Blows!
 Stow It! campaign is a truck trash education program targeting PEP member companies, other local businesses and truck owners about the environmental and economic impacts of truck bed trash blowing onto our roads and waterways, specifically the Mobile Bay and Dog River watersheds.

 - Clean communities have a better chance of attracting new residents, new businesses, and tourists.1

 - 85% of littering is the result of individual attitudes.
 2

 - Motorists generate 53% of litter in the U.S. roadways each year.3

 - Almost 29% of truck drivers are aware of unsecured trash flying out of their truck beds.4

 - It takes plastic bottles 450 years to decompose in the environment.
 5

 - Litter cleanup costs the U.S. almost $11.5 billion each year, with businesses paying $9.1 billion, and taxpayers picking up the remainder.6

 How can YOU reduce truck bed trash?